Viva-con-Agua/vca-widget-navigation/README.md

 import Vue from 'vue';
 ...
 import VueI18n from 'vue-i18n';
-import WidgetUserList from 'vca-widget-user' // use `WidgetUser` if you don't need a list of users
+import { WidgetTopNavigation, WidgetBottomNavigation } from 'vca-widget-navigation'

 Vue.use(VueI18n);